||The Barn Owl has not

 preferred prey item of Barn Owls is the field vole Microtus

-agrestis although they will take a variety of other
+agrestiss although they will take a variety of other small

 analysis of Barn Owl pellets other prey items including

-Mole Talpa europaea and some bat species have been
+Mole Talpa europaeaa and some bat species have been

 recorded.
 The field vole population is cyclic, tending to